 - Do not display clocks so that you can see them first thing as you enter the house.

-- Do not display metal clocks in the East, the Health & Family area of the house.
+- Do not display metal clocks in the East, which is the health and family area of the house.